ltpn/tp4-exercises/README.md

    git clone https://github.com/matteosecli/tp4-exercises.git
    cd tp4-exercises
    ```
-4. If using Julia, launch `julia` from the command line and install the dependencies:
+4. If using Julia, launch `julia` from the command line in the `julia` folder and install the dependencies:
    ```julia
    ]
    activate .